128technology/docs/docs/legacy_OTP_install.md

 ## Prerequisites

-- Ensure that the platform you are installing on meets the 128T hardware requirements.
+- Ensure that the platform you are installing on meets the SSR hardware requirements.
 - Verify that the boot priority of the USB drive is properly listed in the system BIOS.

 ## Installing the ISO